ibm-cloud-docs/dr-automation-powervs/troubleshooting.md

 Once the orchestrator VM is deployed and active, the cluster configuration starts automatically.
 Once it is completed, KSYS sends an event, and the UI enables the **Finish** button to start the external orchestrator UI.

-If there are any communication issues preventing the orchestrator VM from sending the event, the **Finish** button is not enabled, and you will not be able to enable DR for managed VM's using the External Orchestrator UI.
+If there are any communication issues preventing the orchestrator VM from sending the event, the **Finish** button is not enabled, you can not enable DR for managed VM's using the External Orchestrator UI.

 ### How to fix it
 {: tsResolve}